WIPACrepo/wipac-dev-py-setup-action/README.md

 ## Main Configuration Modes

-### Generating Metadata for PyPI-Publishing
+### Full-Metadata Mode: Generate PyPI Metadata
-This will generate sections needed for making a release for your Python package and publishing it to PyPI.
+This will generate `setup.cfg` sections needed for making a GitHub release for your Python package and publishing it to PyPI.

 1. You define:
     - `setup.cfg` with the `[wipac:cicd_setup_builder]` section and `[options].install_requires` list, like: